marando/phpIERS/README.md

 phpIERS
 =======
-phpIERS is a PHP package that simplifies obtaining values Earth's rotation values published by the International Earth Rotation and Reference Systems Service.
+phpIERS is a PHP package that simplifies obtaining values of Earth's rotation published by the International Earth Rotation and Reference Systems Service.

 The package can obtain values the following items: